jupyter-book/jupyter-book/docs/content/content-blocks.md

 {glue:}`sorted_means_fig`
 ```

-See [](content:code-outputs:glue) for more information on how to use Glue to insert your outputs directly into your content.
+See [](content:code-outputs:glue) for more information on how to use `glue` to insert your outputs directly into your content.

 :::{tip}
 To hide code input and output that generated the variable you are inserting, use the `remove_cell` tag.